christsven/H.E.A.T/factions/German VJTF Panzergrenadier Division.md

 ### MARS II MLRS

 ![mars mlrs](/factions/ressources/mars2.excalidraw.png)

+The "MLRS", or "Multiple Launch Rocket System", is an american self-propelled artillery rocket system used by a range of western militaries, first and foremost the US Army themselves as the "M270".
+It saw action in the second gulf war as well as other wars since the 80s and has only recently been started to be phased out by more modern systems.

 | MARS II MLRS | <img src="/factions/nato-symbols/units/tracked-artillery-mlrs.excalidraw.png" align="right" alt="MLRS System" height=30 width=auto></img> |
 | :---- | ---- |